publisha/publisha.github.io/_papers/footnotes.md

 All of the above can (and has been) presented on the screen as in print with the ubiquitous PDF, but we expect more!

-Because we are now moving into the realm of interactivity, in this paper, we need to show something in a more dynamic format.
-The images here are animated GIFs.
+> Because we are now moving into the realm of interactivity, in this article, we need to provide evidence in a more dynamic format.
+Many of the images beyond here are animated GIFs.

 **Before the internet there was Hypercard**